 Växjö is well developed for tourism and has a helpful tourist office, which offers a wealth of brochures.
 You could spend a whole summer in this area without running out of ideas of what to do.
-Both the Kingdom of Crystal and Lake Åsnen are within easy reach from Växjö.
+Both the Kingdom of Crystal and the Lake Åsnen national park are within easy reach from Växjö.

 The city of Växjö is the administrative centre of Kronoberg County and home to Linnaeus University.
 Hence, there is a large number of cafés, pubs and restaurants to choose from.
-We really liked “Kafé de Luxe” with an outdoor terrace and bar as well as the pub “The Bishop’s Arms” (with a great selection of beers!).
+We really liked “Kafé de Luxe” with an outdoor terrace and bar as well as the pub “The Bishop’s Arms” (with a great selection of beers).

 Not only is Växjö very green but it is also surrounded by many lakes: The Helgasjön lies north of the city, the Toftasjön in the northeast, the Norra Bergundasjön/Södra Bergundasjön in the southwest, the Växjösjön and Lake Trummen in the middle of Växjö city.